 After preparing the virtual machine, open the Virtual Switch Manager before adding an old network adapter and creating an external switch.

 Type a name for the External Switch, configure the External Network setting as your host’s adapter connected to the Internet, and apply the settings.

 Please open the settings of the virtual machine you created in Hyper-V. Once there, locate the Network Adapter device and proceed to click on the Remove button.
 Finally, apply the action to complete the process.

 In the VM’s settings window, select Add Hardware, then tick Legacy Network Adapter and click Add.

 View the old adapter settings and configure the Virtual Switch setting as External Switch.

 You can increase VM performance by configuring the number of Processors depending on the hardware power of your host.

 In the Virtual Machines section, right-click the VM and click Connect.
-After connecting to the virtual computer, you can start the guest operating system installation by clicking the Start icon or the Start button in the tool menu.
+Upon establishing a connection with the virtual computer, you can install the guest system by clicking either the Start icon or the button in the tool menu.

 How to Install Windows Vista

-After preparing and running the virtual PC correctly, all you have to do after this step is to install the operating system.
+After successfully preparing and running the virtual PC, the next step is installing the operating system.